IMPROVE YOUR FRENCH PRONUNCIATION

-Drewe, Quantum of Solace, ...) came to DialoguE in order to
+Drewe, Quantum of Solace, Byzantium ...) came to DialoguE in order to

-businesspeople come to DialoguE to improve their French
+people come to DialoguE to improve their French pronunciation in record

-at the Sorbonne in Paris directly after DialoguE training were complimented by
+Sorbonne in Paris directly after DialoguE training were complimented by

-the French themselves on their unusually fine
+the French themselves on their unusually fine pronunciation skills.

 American student Elliot Essman comments about DialoguE French